-Explosive Atmosphere is defined as an air mixture containing flammable substances in form of gases, vapours, concentration of droplets or dust, where after ignition, combustion is spread throughout the non-burning mixture.
+Explosive Atmosphere is defined as an air mixture containing flammable substances in form of gases, vapors, concentration of droplets or dust, where after ignition, combustion is spread throughout the non-burning mixture.

 Explosive Atmospheres can be formed even in activities where risk of explosion is less or not at all obvious, thus ATEX studies concerns a number of facilities and is mandatory in activities such as: